cmda-bt/js-bootcamp-18-19/getting-started.md

 Sign up for our Slack workspace on `cmda-tech.slack.com`.
 Get invited by clicking on the invite link on our [class page on Moodle][moodle].
-Join the `Backend` channel in our workspace.
+Join the `js-bootcamp` channel in our workspace.

 Get your Slack set up properly, and then send your lecturer a direct message including your **real name**, **student number**, **class**, and **GitHub